Belleek Irish Gifts for you and yours.

 The company’s plan was not to make elegant Irish gifts.
 Their first products included hospital bed pans and telegraph insulators.
 Not very glamorous!
 But the seed was planted early.
 They also produced quality kitchen wares including dishes and mortars and pestles from the beginning.
 And they started developing the Parian china immediately.
 In just two years, Belleek was exporting products as far as Canada, the USA and Australia.

 The vision of a delightful, dazzling line of fine Parian china was there at the start of the company, and it endured.
-Today, the name Belleek is recognized around the world.
+Today, the name Belleek is recognized around the world as our Belleek Irish Gifts.
 It’s the wedding, anniversary or birthday gift that is always welcomed and treasured.